abbas-taher/wordladder-search-problem/README.md

 Typically, the solution for this problem utilizes graphs and graph algorithms (https://leetcode.com/problems/word-ladder/).
 However, in our post we utilize a different approach that is both easier to understand and more elegant to present in a tutorial article.

-Before we start lets list a few programming concepts which we shall be applying throughout our discussion.
+Before we start lets list a few programming concepts which we shall be applying during our discussion.
 - Pattern Matching
 - Recursion
 - Backtracking